-I Don’t Want To Be a Father Anymore
+I Don’t Want To Be A Father Anymore

 I came home to my 9-year-old daughter standing by the front door with a storybook in her hand.
 At least that was what I thought Natalie was holding on to at first glance.
 But on closer inspection, I noticed the words ‘Report Book’ printed on the cover.
 My heart screamed, passed out and woke up all in a single beat.